 Take Bay Tour to See Blue-footed Booby Birds & Giant Sea Turtles!

-Two of the benches next to ours are occupied by a couple of sea lions snoozing without taking notice of the people around.
-They are together with pelicans, frigate birds and a wide variety of other birds, hundreds of Galapagos sharks and a million of smaller fish in the water, part of the life on and around the pier.
+Two of the benches next to ours are taken by a few sea lions snoozing without noticing the people around.
+Together with pelicans, frigate birds, a wide variety of other birds, hundreds of Galapagos sharks, and a million smaller fish in the water, they are part of the life on and around the pier.

-Even if we have been in Puerto Ayora for some days now, we are literally still speechless with surprise of the diversity of animals in and around the sea.
-Even along the waterfront you will actually spot fascinating and endemic animals wherever you turn!
-It is rather a matter of keeping the required minimum distance of 2 metres (6 feet)! – which is not always possible, since the passages here are sometimes too narrow.
+Even if we have been in Puerto Ayora for some days now, we are still speechless with surprise at the diversity of animals in and around the sea.
+Even along the waterfront, you will spot fascinating and endemic animals wherever you turn!
+It is more a matter of keeping the minimum distance of 2 metres (6 feet)! – which is not always possible since the passages here are sometimes too narrow.

-We jump on the boat, joining the fifteen other passengers going on the tour.
-All ages are represented, right from a not even one-year-old boy and his 2 years elder sister to mature adults.
-Soon we are thankful that we took a seasickness pill before departure.
+We jump on the boat, joining the fifteen other passengers on the tour.
+All ages are represented, from a not even one-year-old boy and his two-year-old elder sister to mature adults.
+Soon, we are thankful that we took a seasickness pill before departure.
 We are heading towards the sea lion island, Caamaño Islet, and the waves are noticeable.

-When buying the tour we were assured that there would be life jackets on board.
-So it is, but they are seemingly not meant to wear.
+When buying the tour, we were assured that there would be life jackets on board.
+So it is, but they are seemingly not meant to be worn.
 The life jacket gear is being used as convenient cushions on the seats.
-Noone seems to bother – it is just another practical function of life jackets.
-We must admit that, after a while, also we welcome these comfortable seats which keep the water, running back and forth inside the boat depending on the waves, out of our clothes.
+No one seems to bother – it is just another practical function of life jackets.
+We must admit that, after a while, even we welcome these comfortable seats which keep the water, running back and forth inside the boat, depending on the waves, out of our clothes.

 Road safety Ecuador/your country